-In this section, we derive the generalized Langevin equations describing a many-body system of anharmonic oscillators which is driven at one end and experiences dissipation at its boundaries.
-Our setup, which is shown in Fig.~\ref{fig:setup}, is motivated by current circuit QED experiments and generalizes the Rubin model of dissipation~\cite{rubin1960,rubin1963,weiss2012quantum}.
-The Rubin model, which consists of a single impurity embedded in an infinite one-dimensional harmonic chain, provides a simple physical model of a heat bath whose spectral properties can be analytically calculated in terms of the microscopic parameters of the harmonic chain.
-Instead of a single impurity, here we consider a chain of finitely many anharmonic oscillators linearly coupled at its ends to leads, a setup which has previously been considered in the context of heat conduction~\cite{eckmann1999,das2012,dhar2012,wang2014}.
+In this paper, we consider the setup shown in Fig.~\ref{fig:setup}, which is motivated by current circuit QED experiments wherein a one-dimensional array of coupled circuit elements is connected via its boundaries to external reservoirs, which can themselves be coherently driven.
+This setup generalizes the Rubin model of dissipation~\cite{rubin1960,rubin1963,weiss2012quantum}, which consists of a single impurity embedded in an infinite one-dimensional harmonic chain and provides a simple physical model of a heat bath whose spectral properties can be analytically calculated in terms of the microscopic parameters of the harmonic chain.
+Instead of a single impurity, we consider a chain of finitely many anharmonic oscillators linearly coupled at its ends to leads, a setup which has previously been considered in the context of heat conduction~\cite{eckmann1999,das2012,dhar2012,wang2014}.
 Here, however, we are interested instead in the interplay between driving and dissipation on the system's long time steady-state.
 We thus add an external time-dependent driving force to the left bath which mediates an effective driving on the system.
-Finally, while we model the reservoirs as Rubin baths, we will set their temperatures to zero such that they exert a vanishing random force on the system and only generate damping.
+Finally, while we model the reservoirs as Rubin baths, we will set their temperatures to zero such that they exert a vanishing random force on the system and only generate damping at the boundaries.

 The system consists of $N$ nonlinear oscillators with positions $\{q_j\}_{j=1}^N$ and momenta $\{p_j\}_{j=1}^N$.
 The degrees of freedom of the baths are denoted by $\{q_{j,\alpha},p_{j,\alpha}\}_{j=1}^{N_\alpha}$, where $\alpha = L,R$ and $N_\alpha$ specifies the number of reservoir oscillators.
 The classical dynamics of the coupled system and reservoirs is governed by the following time-dependent Hamiltonian: \beq H = H_S + H_{B,L} + H_{B,R} + H_{c,L} + H_{c,R} + H_d(t) \, , \eeq where the system Hamiltonian is given by